-The Hans Christian Andersen Statue was an idea from a Denmark native by the Baroness Alma Dahlerup.
-She later became the president of the Danish-American Woman’s Association of New York.
-Before the statue was built, the Baroness had worked on getting Andersen’s fairytales read over the radio.
-Over the years, they worked on finding a place for readings to occur for all ages.
-They were able to find the perfect site with the help of the New York City Parks Commissioner, Robert Moses.
-The City Department of Parks and Recreation and the Central Park Conservancy were all on board with this idea and gave their one hundred percent approval.
+This statue began as an idea from a Denmark native Alma Dahlerup, who later became the president of the Danish-American Woman’s Association of New York.
+The Danish baroness previously worked to promote Andersen’s fairytales by having them read over the radio.
+Over the years, she and other supporters worked on finding a place for readings for area children, and with the help of the New York City Parks Commissioner, Robert Moses, the City Department of Parks and Recreation and the Central Park Conservancy approved this location for both a statue and a place for the reading of children's books.

 Hans Christian Andersen was born in Odense, Denmark on April 2, 1805.
 He grew up in a poor family and dreamed of becoming rich at a young age.
 His father died when he was just a mere boy of 11 years old.
 A few years later, at age 14, he left home for good.
 Andersen decided to try his luck in Copenhagen, Denmark.
 He lived in the poor part of town and got jobs such as an actor, a singer, and a dancer, but these jobs did not have any success for him.
 At seventeen, Andersen was able to go back to school.
 It took him seven years to complete school and as his victory, he wrote his first narrative in 1828.
 This was a major success for him as a writer and his life was just beginning as a writer.

 By the time of his death in 1874, not only was Andersen a well-known writer but he had written over a hundred and fifty stories.
 Some of his most popular stories and fairytales include The Ugly Duckling, The Emperor’s New Clothes, The Princess and the Pea, The Nightingale, The Red Shoes, The Match Girl, Thumbelina, and The Little Mermaid.